 His green thumb and fingers soiled brown,

 Shaded by the awning of ending day,

-Papa looks on while the boys holler
+a gruff man looks on as boys holler

 as they play.

-Denying the warmth of a setting sun,
+Denied the warmth of a setting sun,

 his vigil for the evening news